AbasimaEtim/Shopping-Trend-Analysis/README.md

 - Also, target accessories and footwear alongside clothing to encourage larger basket sizes.

 ### For  target Locations:
-- The Marketing should prioritize Montana, as it has the highest overall purchasing rate.
+- The Marketing department should prioritize Montana, as it has the highest overall purchasing rate.
 California and Illinois should also be looked into expecially when it has to do with clothings

 ### Age group to focus on:
 - People within the ages of 31-50 has the highest purchase volume, so campaigns should be tailored accordingly.